Skip to main content

 Jan 21, 2026 · 9 min read · RV Life Tips

-Personal Effects / Contents Coverage: Your RV likely carries expensive gear — cameras, electronics, bikes, kayaks, clothing.
+Personal Effects / Contents Coverage: Your rig probably has $5,000–$15,000 worth of stuff in it — cameras, e-bikes, kayaks, laptops, camping gear.
+Honestly, most people are shocked when they add it up.
 Standard RV policies don't cover personal property inside the RV.
-A contents rider or separate policy covers items stolen from or damaged inside your RV.
+A contents rider or separate policy closes that gap.

-Full-Timer Coverage: If you live in your RV full-time, you need a full-timer endorsement or a full-timer specific policy.
-Standard RV insurance assumes the RV is used recreationally, not as a primary residence.
-Full-timer policies include additional liability, personal property coverage, and loss-of-use provisions that recreational policies lack.
+Full-Timer Coverage: If your RV is your primary residence, you need a full-timer endorsement or a full-timer policy — not a recreational policy.
+Recreational RV insurance assumes you're using the rig a few months a year.
+Full-timer policies include additional liability, personal property coverage, and loss-of-use provisions that recreational policies just don't have.
+Skip this and you've got a major gap.

 FactorWhat to Ask

-Agreed Value vs. ACVDoes the policy pay agreed value (what you insure it for) or actual cash value (depreciated)?
+Agreed Value vs. ACVDoes the policy pay agreed value or actual cash value if the rig is totaled?

-DeductiblesWhat are the deductibles for collision, comprehensive, and windshield?
+DeductiblesWhat are deductibles for collision, comprehensive, and windshield specifically?

-Storage discountsIs there a reduced rate when the RV is in seasonal storage?
+Storage discountsIs there a reduced rate when the rig is in seasonal storage?
+Many insurers offer 25–40% off during lay-up months.

-Attached accessoriesAre aftermarket accessories (solar panels, awnings, outdoor kitchen) covered?
+Attached accessoriesAre aftermarket additions — solar panels, awnings, outdoor kitchen, satellite systems — actually covered?

 Related: RV insurance overview · Full-time RV living costs · RV maintenance checklist